Learn - Publishing Lists and Recipes

 |---|---|

-| Share a shopping list | Open the list, tap the share icon (Publish list), tap Save, then Share link |
+| Share a shopping list | Open the list, tap the globe button (Publish list), tap Save, then Share link |

-| Share a recipe | Open the recipe, tap the share icon (Publish recipe), tap Save, then Share link |
+| Share a recipe | Open the recipe, tap the globe button (Publish recipe), tap Save, then Share link |

 | Show a ballpark price on the public copy | In the publish dialog, turn on Show a rough total on the public copy and type an amount |

-| See everything you have published | Open the budget More screen, tap Published |
+| See everything you have published | Profile in the hamburger menu, then the Published tab |

-| Send a link again | On the Published screen, tap a row’s Share button |
+| Send a link again | On the Published tab, tap a row’s Share button |

 | Update a published list or recipe | Open it and publish again; the link stays the same |

-| Stop sharing | On the Published screen, swipe the row and tap Unpublish |
+| Stop sharing | On the Published tab, swipe the row left and tap Unpublish |

 | Keep a list or recipe someone shared | Open their link, tap Add to my budget, pick a budget you can edit |